Concert à quatre: Music

-The first movement (Entrée) is bipartite and juxtaposes several musical ideas: a theme inspired by Susanna's aria Venite inginocchiatevi in Act 2 of Mozart's Le nozze di Figaro, birdsong transcriptions (garden warbler as well as birds of New Zealand like the blue-wattled crow, the bush canary and the kakapo), a call and response of short melodic cells, a section for wind machine, strings and cymbal and two conclusive chords.
+The first movement (Entrée) is bipartite and juxtaposes several musical ideas: a theme inspired by Susanna's aria Venite inginocchiatevi in Act 2 of Mozart's Le nozze di Figaro, birdsong transcriptions (garden warbler as well as birds of New Zealand like the blue-wattled crow, the bush canary and the kākāpō), a call and response of short melodic cells, a section for wind machine, strings and cymbal and two conclusive chords.
 That sequence is then repeated and amplified in the second part.

 The second movement is an orchestral transcription of Messiaen's own Vocalise of 1935.
 This transcription was written first and was the impetus for the whole work.

 The third movement (Cadenza), as its title suggests, focuses almost exclusively on the four soloists.
 It features the lyrebird (cello), the musician wren (flute) and the garden warbler in dialogue with the Natal robin on pitched percussion.

 The final completed movement, titled Rondeau, is the longest and most complex.
 An energetic refrain is followed by a verse which features a wide range of birds including the bellbird, the golden oriole, the capercaillie and the black-throated diver amongst many others.
 That refrain-verse sequence is presented twice.
 After that comes a free meter section, then a chorus of bells before the refrain is stated one last time.
 The piece ends on an A Major chord, a key that Messiaen associated with joy.